South East Cape

-The South East Cape is a cape located at the southernmost point of the main island of Tasmania, the southernmost state of Australia.
-The cape is situated in the southern and south-eastern corner of the Southwest National Park, part of the Tasmanian Wilderness World Heritage Area, approximately 94 km southwest of Hobart in Tasmania and about 65 km east and a little south of the South West Cape.
+South East Cape is a cape located at the southernmost point of the main island of Tasmania, the southernmost state in Australia.
+The cape is situated in the southern and south-eastern corner of the Southwest National Park, part of the Tasmanian Wilderness World Heritage Area, approximately 94 km southwest of Hobart in Tasmania and about 65 km east and slightly south of South West Cape.
+South East Cape marks the official dividing line between the Pacific and Indian Oceans.

 Location and features

 South East Cape is the southernmost point of the mainland of Tasmania but not of the state of Tasmania.
 The Maatsuyker Islands and the Pedra Branca island group, just offshore, are also part of the state of Tasmania and lie further south than South East Cape.
 The state of Tasmania also includes Macquarie Island, which is about 1,600 km SE of South East Cape.

-South East Cape is one of the five southernmost capes that can be rounded by Southern Ocean sailors.
+South East Cape is one of the five southernmost capes that can be rounded by sailors in the earth's southern regions.

 The cape is also a reference point for sectors of the southern coastline of Tasmania.
 Much sea traffic passes near it, and many ships and boats have been wrecked or grounded there.